BabylonJS/Babylon.js/Exporters/FBX/readme.md

 ##Supported features
 - cameras
 - lights (including shadowcasting info)
-- meshes (with or without associated skeletons, no support for instancing yet)
+- meshes (with or without associated skeletons)
+- mesh instancing (make sure "preserve instances" is checked when exporting from 3DS Max)
 - bone hierarchies
 - materials (with any number of textures)
 - animations (transforms / opacities / hierarchical) except on materials / textures